FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Experiment

-\textbf{Human A/B Evaluations} In previous studies, human evaluation is usually conducted by crowdsourcing workers who rate responses on a scale from 1 to 5 on the aspects of fluency, relevancy and so on.
-However, this criteria can vary widely between different individuals.
-Therefore, we adopt the human A/B evaluations for a high inter-annotator agreement.
-Given two models A and B, like FADO and one baseline.
-Three annotators are asked to choose the better response for each of the $150$ sub-sampled test instances.
+\textbf{Human A/B Evaluations} In previous studies, human evaluation is usually conducted by crowdsourcing workers who rate responses on a scale from 1 to 5 from the aspects of fluency, relevancy, etc. However, {the} criteria can vary widely between different individuals.
+Therefore, this study adopts the human A/B evaluations for a high inter-annotator agreement.
+Given two models A and B, like FADO and one baseline, three annotators are asked to choose the better response for each of the $150$ sub-sampled test instances.
 For objectivity, annotators include those with and without background knowledge (task-related).
 The final results are determined by majority voting.
-In case three annotators reached three different conclusions, the fourth annotator will bring in.
-Following \cite{DBLP:conf/acl/LiuZDSLYJH20}, the aspects contain Fluency (Flu.), Identification (Ide.), Comforting (Com.), Suggestion (Sug.) and Overall (Ove.).
-(1) Fluency: which bot’s responses were more fluent and understandable?
-(2) Identification: which bot explored your situation more in depth and was more helpful in identifying your problems?
-(3) Comforting: which bot was more skillful in comforting you?
-(4) Suggestion: which bot gave you more helpful suggestions for your problems?
-(5) Overall: generally, which bot’s emotional support do you prefer?
+If the three annotators reach three different conclusions, the fourth annotator will be brought in.
+Following \cite{DBLP:conf/acl/LiuZDSLYJH20}, the aspects include Fluency (Flu.), Identification (Ide.), Comforting (Com.), Suggestion (Sug.) and Overall (Ove.).
+Specifically, (1) Fluency: which bot’s responses are more fluent and understandable?
+(2) Identification: which bot explores your situation more in-depth and is more helpful in identifying problems?
+(3) Comforting: which bot is more skillful in comforting you?
+(4) Suggestion: which bot gives you more helpful suggestions for the problems?
+(5) Overall: which bot’s emotional support do you prefer?